AllMightySauron/homebride-solaxcloud-api/README.md

 ![npm](https://badgen.net/npm/v/homebridge-solaxcloud-api) ![npm](https://badgen.net/npm/dt/homebridge-solaxcloud-api) [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

-The Solax Cloud Plugin for [Homebridge](https://homebridge.io/) was created as a platform plugin to gather data exposed by Solax inverters to the cloud through the [Solax Cloud API](https://www.solaxcloud.com/phoebus/resource/files/userGuide/Solax_API.pdf).
+The Solax Cloud Plugin for [Homebridge](https://homebridge.io/) was created as a platform plugin to gather data exposed by **Solax inverters** to the cloud through the [Solax Cloud API](https://www.solaxcloud.com/phoebus/resource/files/userGuide/Solax_API.pdf).
+Please note that **QCells inverters** all also supported cloud requests sharea a similar approach.

 Now with support for **multiple inverters**!
 Sensors will be created for each of the inverters present in the configuration.
 Additionally, a virtual inverter named "All inverters" will be created whenever a multiple inverters configuration is present.
 This inverter will present summarized power and consumption figures derived from data for all the physical inverters.